CE marking

 What’s new?

-Products in accordance with a harmonized European product standard (hEN) are only affected when this standard is promulgated under the new regulation.
-After the end of the coexistence period, the application of the new standard and thus the new Construction Products Regulation is mandatory for CE marking.
+Products covered by a harmonised European product standard (hEN) are only affected once that standard has been published under the new regulation.
+After the end of the coexistence period, the application of the new standard and thus the new Construction Products Regulation becomes mandatory for CE marking.

-Announcements of the hEN will follow the timetable of the acquis process, starting with precast concrete elements probably as early as the end of 2025.
+Publications of the hEN follow the schedule of the Acquis process, starting with precast concrete elements probably as early as the end of 2025.5.

 In principle, the old Construction Products Regulation (EU) No. 305/2011 will continue to apply in parallel with the new regulation until 2040 (!) and the basic principles of the old regulation are also largely to be found in the new one.
 If a declaration of sustainability parameters is neither mandatory nor voluntary and there are no other requirements that necessitate the application of the new regulation, the product can continue to be made available on the market and used with the CE marking in accordance with the old Construction Products Regulation.

-Urgent action is required by manufacturers whose products are still being made available on the market with an ETA based on an ETAG.
-These ETAs will lose their validity on January 8, 2026 if they are not converted to an EAD in time.
+Manufacturers whose products are still placed on the market with an ETA based on an ETAG face urgent action.
+These ETAs will lose their validity on 8 January 2026 if they are not converted in time to an ETA based on EAD.

-The basis (EAD or ETAG) on which your ETA is based can be found on the cover sheet of the ETA.
+The basis of your ETA (EAD or ETAG) can be found on the cover page of the ETA.

 EADs and ETAs under the old regulation are still possible, but the EAD must be published by January 8, 2026.
 If the EAD was published during this period, this ETA can be used as the basis for further ETAs until January 9, 2036 and the EAD until January 9, 2031.
 Numerous EADs are expected to be published in the Official Journal in the course of 2025.